10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 3. Have Dinner at Aurora Restobar

-When you get to the north of Norway (and any Scandinavian or Nordic country), you won’t have a plethora of food options that are great, in my opinion.
+When you get to the north of Norway (and any Scandinavian or Nordic country), you won’t have a plethora of great food options, in my opinion.

-Outside of the larger cities like Tromsø and Rovaniemi, food options are sparse aside from the occasional Thai or sushi place.
+Outside of the larger cities like Tromso and Rovaniemi, food options are sparse, aside from the occasional Thai or sushi place.

-The atmosphere was friendly and the restaurant stays open until 10pm which is a rare find up north.
+The atmosphere was friendly, and the restaurant stayed open until 11pm which is a rare find up north.

 I will admit, it was pricey.
 The steak was around $45 and the fish and chips were around $25 or something.
-But, it was satisfying and money well spent.
+But it was satisfying, and the money was well spent.

 You will find Aurora Restobar in the city center of Kirkenes.
 They are closed on Sundays and have shorter hours during the weekdays.